scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 In general, the quote delays the execution while the splice makes it happen before the surrounding code.
 This generalisation allows us to also give meaning to a `${ ... }` that is not within a quote.
 This evaluates the code within the splice at compile-time and places the result in the generated code.
-Due to some technical considerations, only non-quoted splices are allowed directly within `inline` definitions that we call a [macro][macros].
+Due to some technical considerations, only top-level splices are allowed directly within `inline` definitions that we call a [macro][macros].

 It is possible to write a quote within a quote, but this pattern is not common when writing macros.